 - Understand key sensitivities and compare results to estimates obtained using alternative methodologies, if available.

-While different valuation practitioners may use a different number or ordering of the steps, we consider that most comparables valuations will take into account the analyses associated with these seven steps.
+While different valuation practitioners may use a different number of steps or a different ordering of the steps, we consider that most comparables valuations will take into account the analyses associated with these seven steps.

 Step 1: Understand the asset being valued and its relevant valuation drivers

 Next, the appraiser should develop a general understanding of the value drivers for the particular asset class or in the particular industry.
-To value a home, the appraiser would consider macroeconomic trends and individual characteristics of the property, such as size and age.
-To value a business, the appraiser would study the particular segment of the market being served by a company, which may impact its valuation as a result of differences in, say, profit margins.
+To value a home, the appraiser would consider macroeconomic trends and individual characteristics of the property such as size and age.
+To value a business, the appraiser would study the particular segment of the market being served by the company, which may impact its valuation because of differences in, say, profit margins.